Quintom fields from chiral K-essence cosmology: Final Remarks

-\acknowledgments{ This work was partially supported by PROMEP grants UGTO-CA-3.
-J.S. and L. R. D. B. were partially supported SNI-CONACyT.
-R.H.J is supported by CONACYT ESTANCIAS POSDOCTORALES POR M\'{E}XICO, Modalidad 1: Estancia Posdoctoral Acad\'{e}mica.
-This work is part of the collaboration within the Instituto Avanzado de Cosmolog\'{\i}a and Red PROMEP: Gravitation and Mathematical Physics under project {\it Quantum aspects of gravity in cosmological models, phenomenology and geometry of space-time}.
+\acknowledgments{ This work is part of the collaboration within the Instituto Avanzado de Cosmolog\'{\i}a and Red PROMEP: Gravitation and Mathematical Physics, under project {\it Quantum aspects of gravity in cosmological models, phenomenology, and geometry of space-time}.
 Many calculations where done by Symbolic Program REDUCE 3.8.}